0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 The beginning verse of the song starts of strong by setting the scene for the rest of the song.
 The protagonist is set in the bedroom thinking about when him and his abuser had sexual relations with each other.
 Here, a primary theme of this song is laid out: a feeling of post-coital shame.
 The protagonist has an explicit fear of being seen in such a raw, vulnerable, and messy state after sex.
 He is trying to feel the pleasure from doing such an act, but the thought of how it looks from the outside makes him feel exposed and ugly.
 He wants to connect with his partner on a level like this, but he is ultimately ashamed of showing his true self to his lover.
 Note how the protagonist is still caught up on the more intimate parts of his relationship.
 In a way, he is masking the more negative parts of the relationship, much like how he cannot show his true self around his abuser.

-- Post-coital shame
-- Fear of being seen and showing the raw, vulnerable, and messy state after sex
-- Goes into how even though humans have sex to feel good, it can be considered very disgusting when looked from the outside
-- The conflict between the physical desire for intimacy and the psychological disgust
-- He wants to connect with his partner like this, but he is ashamed about showing his true self to his lover.

 ```ad-quote
 title: **lost in translation** 1:1:10